alberthun/legacy-sense-docs/guides/003-channels/001-schemas.md

 ---
 title: Schemas
-description: "Using Data Mapping to help make Sense of your data"
+description: "Data mapping to help you make Sense of your data"
 ---

 Device data needs to be mapped to fields by their data types.
 This allows you to trigger specific rules on those values and generate analytics.